ryanoglesby08/javascript-workshop/code/3/README.md

 2. Attendees rewrite all JS in ES6.
 Show in browser.
 3. Attendees switch to JSX syntax.
 Show in browser, error.
 4. Introduce npm and Babel.
-3. Switch to command-line.md to set up npm project with Babel

 ## Concepts